AjithRevildo/Amazon-clone/README.md

 firebase deploy
 Once you’ve completed this, you should get an URL at the end of the process.
 This is the URL where your app is hosted online.
 Congrats you just deployed your Amazon Clone on Firebase Hosting!!

+    //for my convient i use netlify to deploy